Role of Footings in Wooden Foundation Systems

 Cons:

-Marine plywood is a higher-quality type of plywood designed specifically for wet and high-moisture environments.
+Marine ply is a higher-quality type of plywood designed specifically for wet and high-moisture environments.
 It is made with waterproof adhesives and is typically used for boats or structures near the sea.

 Pros: